onerishabh/data-ingestion-orchestration/README.md

 # Traffic Monitor Dashboard
 This is an `AWS CloudWatch Dashboard` meant to track load on the application.
 ```
-Note : The dip in invocations, durations and error/success rates are dure to completeion of load testing and reducing traffic on the application
+Note : The dip in invocations, durations and error/success rates are due to
+completion of load testing and reducing traffic on the application
 ```

 ![](./.github/images/trafficDashboard.PNG)